codr7/eli/README.md

 `Call` is the root of all callable types.

 #### Char (Any)
-`Char` represents characters.
+`Char` values are characters.

 `\a`

 #### Expr (Any)
-`Expr` represents quoted expressions.
+`Expr` values are quoted expressions.

 `'(+ 1 2)`

 #### Float (Any Num)
-`Float` represents floating point values with absolute precision.
+`Float` values are floating point values with absolute precision.

 `1.23`